cs2113-f23/cs2113-f23.github.io/j-units/J1-Inheritance.md

 ## Public Interface of a Class

-In the last class, we reviewed how Java works and spent some time defining a `Point` class and a `Line` class, built using `Points`.
+In the last class, we reviewed how Java works and spent some time defining a `Point` class and a `Line` class, built using `Point`s.
 A key idea we covered was **encapsulation** that the data and methods of the class should be controlled within the class such that there are no unintended side-effects from the programmer.

 Another way to view this construction is via *information hiding* and creating a **public interface**.
 That is, we encapsulated data and methods such that the programmer only need to know the public interface to the class in order to use it, the rest is hidden.